munin-monitoring/munin/doc/plugin/use.rst

 create the links automatically.
 You may call it everytime when you changed something (services, hardware  or configuration) on your node and want to adjust the collection of plugins accordingly.
-Wenn you removed software start it with option '--remove-also'.
+If you removed software start it with option '--remove-also'.

 To use a Munin plugin being delivered from a `3rd-Party <http://gallery.munin-monitoring.org/contrib/>`_, place it in directory ``/usr/local/munin/lib/plugins`` (or in another